bpampuch/pdfmake/README.md

 ...
 ```

-You can get both files using npm:
+You can get both files using npm (server-side and client-side):
 ```
 npm install pdfmake
 ```

-or bower:
+or bower (client-side):
 ```
 bower install pdfmake
 ```